sigevo-summer-school-2019/sigevo-summer-school-2019.github.io/README.md

 We specially encourage women and minorities to apply for this summer school, where everyone is welcome.

+## Faculty/mentors

+This year we'll have a great set of mentors, that will deliver some lectures and also help to mentor the students in groups:

+* Anna I Esparcia-Alcázar, Universitat Politècnica de València, Spain
+* Mario Garcia-Valdez, Instituto Tecnológico de Tijuana, Mexico
+* Penousal Machado, Universidade de Coimbra, Portugal
+* JJ Merelo, Universidad de Granada, Spain
+* Mike Preuss, University of Leiden, the Netherlands
+* Marc Schoenauer, INRIA, France

+## Venue

+Czech Technical University, Faculty of Electrical Engineering, which is in campus Dejvice.

+There is a neighboring metro station Dejvicka, which is on the way from the airport to the city center.

+We will be working in two rooms:

+* FELcafe, which will be used for group work
+* Room 82, mainly for presentations.

+The first day we will meet at Room 82.

 ## Schedule

 We will meet on July 13th at the Kindai University in Osaka, room to be determined.

-- *July 13th*: presentation, group dynamics and presentation of group tools, scientific programming and visualization tools.
-Team building and design thinking session for elaboration of projects.
+- *July 10th*: presentation, group dynamics and presentation of group tools, scientific programming and visualization tools.
+Team building and design thinking session for elaboration of projects at the end of the day.
+Group presentation and mentoring choice and assignment.

-- *July 14th*: Group presentation and mentoring choice and assignment.
-Mentors working with teams for on-demand talks and tutorials.
+- *July 11th*: Mentors working with teams for on-demand talks and tutorials.
 Short presentations in the afternoon, and personal tutoring sessions.
-- *July 15,16th*: Attending tutorials and workshops.
-Lunchtime meetings with tutors, after-work meeting for scheduling the next days and choose tracks and papers to attend.
-- *July 17,18,19th*: Online interaction, lunchtime meeting with tutorls, after-work meeting for next-day interaction and preparation.
-- *July 19th*: lunchtime general meeting, and afternoon hackathon, presentation editing and delivery.
+- *July 12*: lunchtime general meeting, and afternoon hackathon, presentation editing and delivery.
+- *Jyly 13-14*: students might attend to tutorials of their choice.

 ## More information

 Any comments or questions on the school organization, please contact JJ Merelo (jmerelo@ugr.es <mailto:jmerelo@ugr.es>)

-## Mentors

-Mentors are expected to prepare material in coordination with the rest of the faculty, as well as deliver talks during the summer school and mentor their share of students.
-They will have to be present during all days the summer school is taking place.

-If you are interested in being a mentor for the second S3, please send your information (name, affiliation, and contact information) to JJ Merelo (jmerelo@ugr.es <mailto:jmerelo@ugr.es>).